FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 To run queries that modify data in MySQL, use the Exec() method:

-db := engine.DB(orm.DefaultPoolCode)
+db := engine.DB(fluxaorm.DefaultPoolCode)

-result := db.Exec(orm, "INSERT INTO `Cities`(`Name`, `CountryID`) VALUES(?, ?)", "Berlin", 12)
+result, err := db.Exec(ctx, "INSERT INTO `Cities`(`Name`, `CountryID`) VALUES(?, ?)", "Berlin", 12)

-result.LastInsertId() // 1
+id, _ := result.LastInsertId() // 1

-result.RowsAffected() // 1
+rows, _ := result.RowsAffected() // 1

-result = db.Exec(orm, "INSERT INTO `Cities`(`Name`, `CountryID`) VALUES(?, ?),(?, ?)", "Amsterdam", 13, "Warsaw", 14)
+result, err = db.Exec(ctx, "INSERT INTO `Cities`(`Name`, `CountryID`) VALUES(?, ?),(?, ?)", "Amsterdam", 13, "Warsaw", 14)

-result.LastInsertId() // 3
+id, _ = result.LastInsertId() // 3

-result.RowsAffected() // 2
+rows, _ = result.RowsAffected() // 2

-result = db.Exec(orm, "UPDATE `Cities` SET `Name` = ?
+result, err = db.Exec(ctx, "UPDATE `Cities` SET `Name` = ?
 WHERE ID = ?", "New York", 1)

-result.LastInsertId() // 0
+id, _ = result.LastInsertId() // 0

-result.RowsAffected() // 1
+rows, _ = result.RowsAffected() // 1

 dbUsers := engine.DB("users")

-dbUsers.Exec(orm, "DELETE FROM `Users` WHERE `Status` = ?", "rejected")
+result, err = dbUsers.Exec(ctx, "DELETE FROM `Users` WHERE `Status` = ?", "rejected")

-result.LastInsertId() // 0
+id, _ = result.LastInsertId() // 0

-result.RowsAffected() // 0
+rows, _ = result.RowsAffected() // 0

 Querying a Single Row

-db := engine.DB(orm.DefaultPoolCode)
+db := engine.DB(fluxaorm.DefaultPoolCode)

-where := fluxaorm.NewWhere("SELECT ID, Name FROM Cities WHERE ID = ?", 12)
+where := fluxaorm.NewWhere("SELECT `ID`, `Name` FROM `Cities` WHERE `ID` = ?", 12)

 var id uint64